Duke of York

 Duke of York is a title of nobility in the Peerage of the United Kingdom.
 Since the 15th century, it has, when granted, usually been given to the second son of English (later British) monarchs.
-The equivalent title in the Scottish peerage was Duke of Albany.
-However, King George II and King George III granted the titles Duke of York and Albany.
+The analogous title in the Scottish peerage was Duke of Albany.

 Initially granted in the 14th century in the Peerage of England, the title Duke of York has been created eight times.
 The title Duke of York and Albany has been created three times.
 These occurred during the 18th century, following the 1707 unification of the Kingdom of England and Kingdom of Scotland into a single, united realm.
 The double naming was done so that a territorial designation from each of the previously separate realms could be included.

-The current Duke of York is Prince Andrew, the younger brother of Charles III.
-The present Duke's marriage produced two daughters, and he has remained unmarried since his 1996 divorce.
-As long as Prince Andrew has no legitimate male heirs, the title Duke of York will again revert to the Crown upon his death.
-A future monarch would then have the ability to bestow the title as a royal dukedom, in what would be its ninth creation.
-Prince Louis, the second son of William, Prince of Wales, is a likely candidate to be the next Duke of York after the death of his great-uncle, Prince Andrew, and after William becomes King.
+The title was most recently awarded by Queen Elizabeth II to her second son, the then-Prince Andrew, at the time of his wedding in 1986.
+In October 2025, amid controversy surrounding Andrew's ties to child sex offender Jeffrey Epstein, Buckingham Palace announced that Charles III had started a "formal process" to remove his brother's style, titles, and honours.
+Andrew's name was removed from the Roll of the Peerage the same day.
+This did not revoke his peerages, but means he is no longer entitled to any place in the orders of precedence derived from them and that will cease to be addressed or referred to by any title derived from his peerages in official documents.